MPMA: Preference Manipulation Attack Against Model Context Protocol: Discussion

 \section{Discussion}

 \textbf{Malicious Majority.} We investigate the scenario of a malicious majority in MPMA.
 Specifically, we assume that a majority of MCP server providers employ the proposed \NameD or \NameG strategies to manipulate their tool descriptions for economic benefit.
 A total of 8 competing MCP servers are included in the MCP server set for the experiment: one server uses the Best Name strategy, another adopts the Best Description strategy, four servers apply the four advertising strategies from \NameG, and two benign servers utilize the original tool descriptions.
 The other settings align with the main experiment.
-The experiment results are shown in \autoref{tab:maliciousmajority}.
+The experimental results are shown in~\cref{tab:maliciousmajority}.
 In the Deepseek, Claude, and Gemini LLMs, the selected tools are benign.
 The models explicitly state that they prefer to choose the most \textbf{straightforward} tool to use in the reply.
 We name this counterintuitive phenomenon as ``\textbf{over-manipulation}''.
-We speculate that in the malicious majority scenario, the models may become alert due to the excessive use of manipulative descriptions and consequently choose a more straightforward tool. \looseness = -1
+We speculate that in the malicious majority scenario, the models may become alert due to the excessive use of manipulative descriptions and consequently choose a more straightforward tool.
+We provide more discussions of MPMA in the Appendix.\looseness = -1